 As having been presented in the tables, the assumption that the measurement errors follow the normal distribution seems to be often valid.
-However, it can only be known by the links, bandwidth of which is a priori known.
-Therefore, we should use the nonparametric approach to obtain a reliable estimation.
+However, it can only be known examining the links, bandwidth of which is a priori known.

 5. Conclusion